Get a free consultation

 Remember, your slides are a tool, not the main event.
 Use your slides to support your message, rather than relying on them to carry your pitch.
 Keep your slides simple and uncluttered, with only a few key points on each.

-Instead of focusing on your slides, focus on your target.
-Make eye contact, use body language to emphasise your message, and try to connect with your target in a meaningful way.
+Instead of working on your slides, think about your target.
+Make eye contact, use body language to emphasise your message, and aim to build a connection.
 By putting your audience first, you’ll create a more engaging and memorable pitch.
 Imagine you are explaining your business and looking for a fit between their needs and your needs.

 11. Confusing features with benefits